 Made with by Daniela in San Francisco Bay Area, Califronia.

-The graphs below show a person's daily commuting stats.
+I got a set of data which was related to a person's daily commuting stats.
 Data supported from the Quid Company.
 From analyzing these simple data can probably tell something about personalities and personal habits.
 According to the guideline of data visualization that don’t put everything in one graph, the goal of graph should be clear and easy to read, I used two graphs to represent different parts of data.

 A set of data to record a person's daily commuting, it is like a kind of routine life.
 I thought to use a calendar idea to represent the data.
 The X axis is a time line from 6am to 8pm, and the size of the point represents the miles of each commuting, by hover the date on the right, it shows the mileage.
 The goal of this graph is to express the dense time range and to make an intuitive way to show the mileage of each commuting.